gmarm/BetterSegmentedControl/README.md

 ## Todos

-- [ ] Make initializer failable if not enough titles are passed.
+- [ ] Make initializer throwing if not enough titles are passed.
 - [ ] Set titles via method that throws.
 - [ ] Allow the control to have no selected index.
 - [ ] Allow UIViews that implement a protocol to be used as options.